 1. Recognise the Different Forms of Violence

 Domestic violence is not limited to physical harm.
-It can include emotional, sexual, financial, and psychological abuse.
+It can include emotional abuse, sexual abuse, financial abuse, and psychological abuse.
 Understanding these forms helps you identify when someone may be in danger and take appropriate steps to help.

 2. Encourage Safety Planning